mrsilver76/plex-autoshutdown/README.md

 As the script outputs messages, this will be emailed to you.
 The use of `>/dev/null` ensures that this does not happen but you can also redirect it to a file if you wish.

+## 🔌 Automatic power on

+Once you have the script set up to shut down your machine, you also need some way to start it back up again in the morning.

+The easiest way is to change your BIOS settings to power on the machine at a specific time.
+To access the BIOS, you will usually need to press a key such as <kbd>Del</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F10</kbd> or <kbd>Esc</kbd> immediately after powering on.
+If you’re unsure which key to use for your computer or motherboard, check the manufacturer’s instructions or search online.

+You can usually find the power-on scheduling option in your BIOS under a "Power" or "Advanced" menu, often called something like "Resume by RTC Alarm", "Wake on RTC", or "Wake on Alarm".
+If you don’t see it, check any "Power Management" or "ACPI" sections.

+> [!TIP]
+> Whilst you are configuring this, I recommend you also enable the “automatically power on after power loss” option.
+This means that if you have a power cut then the server will automatically boot again when power is restored.

 ## 📝 Logging

-The script outputs information to the terminal or console detailing whether any streams, downloads, live TV, blocking processes/devices were detected and the decisions the script made.
-This information is useful for debugging and understanding why a shutdown did or did not occur.
+The script outputs information to the terminal or console, showing whether any streams, downloads, live TV, blocking processes, or devices were detected, and what decisions the script made.
+This information can be useful for review or debugging. **Most of the time you won't need this output**, which is why the instructions either do nothing with it (on Windows) or redirect it to `/dev/null` (on Linux).

-It is recommended to redirect the output to a text file so you can review it later.
-For example:
+If you do decide you need to review the output (e.g. to troubleshoot an issue), you can redirect the output to a file by appending a redirect to the end of the command:

-- Windows: `plex-autoshutdown.bat > autoshutdown.log 2>&1`
+- Windows: `plex-autoshutdown.bat > "C:\path\to\logs\autoshutdown.log" 2>&1`
-- Linux: `./plex-autoshutdown.sh > autoshutdown.log 2>&1`
+- Linux: `./plex-autoshutdown.sh > /path/to/logs/autoshutdown.log 2>&1`

-Over time, the log file can grow very large if not managed.
-To prevent this, you can use a simple rotation script to archive old logs and keep only recent entries.
-The following code assumes that you write out to `autoshutdown.log` and will maintain up to 7 days of history.
+If you intend to keep this redirect in place indefinitely then, over time, the log file will grow very large.
+To prevent this, you can use a simple rotation script that runs daily to archive old logs and keep only recent entries.
+The following code should be called once a day (for example, on start up), assumes that you write out to `autoshutdown.log` and will maintain up to 7 days of history.

 **Windows** (save as `rotate-autoshutdown.bat`)
 ```batch